-- A level access shower or wet room
+- Level access shower

-- Ramps/Level access
+- Ramps/ Level access

-- A stair lift or through floor lift
+- Stair lifts

-A walk-in Bath
+- Walk-in Bath

-Assessment of a need for an adapted property will be based on medical evidence such as an Occupational Therapist assessment and may also need validation through the Health and Housing Assessment process.
+Assessment of a need will normally be validated through the Health and Housing Assessment process.

-Oxford City Council will attempt to make the closest match between the applicant's housing need and the level of adaptations needed from short listed applicants.
-The reason for this is to match customers to suitable properties, ensure these properties are used to their maximum potential and to make best use of resources by not having to adapt properties elsewhere (unless necessary).
+Oxford City Council will attempt to make the closest match between the applicant's housing need and the level of adaptation needed by short listed applicants.
+The reason for this is to ensure these properties are used to their maximum potential and to make best use of resources by not having to adapt properties elsewhere.

-Applicants choosing to live in disabled adapted properties should not expect to have adaptations removed or to reinstate properties to their original condition, (for example remove a level access shower and install a bath again).
+Applicants choosing to live in disabled adapted properties should not expect to have adaptations removed or to reinstate properties to their original condition (and for example remove a level access shower and install a bath again)